Polka dot plant care can be quite challenging, especially for beginner gardeners, because it will need constant care and attention from you.

-No home is complete without a gorgeous polka dot plant adorning a desk or window sill!
+However, a gorgeous polka dot plant of the Acanthaceae family adorning a desk or a window sill will definitely be the highlight of your house!
 Loved by green-fingered collectors for their fun and vibrant foliage, they’re an excellent plant to add to your collection.

-They need quite a bit of care to thrive, however, so in this guide, our gardening pros reveal their top tricks and tips.
+They need quite a bit of care to thrive, so in this guide, our gardening team reveals their top tricks and tips for your favorite Hypoestes genus plant.

 - Polka Dot Plant Care Guide